-When scheduling an event with invitees, the app allows you to see their availability to help you find a time that works for everyone, which is very ideal for scheduling study time or group work with your uni pals.
+When scheduling an event with invitees, the app allows you to see their availability to help you find a time that works for everyone, ideal for scheduling study time or group work with your uni pals.

 What Are The Best Communication Apps For Students?

 It’s important to keep communicating with your uni pals and your lecturers, especially in current times with social distancing and remote learning.